-Review the Transfer Admission Guidelines for each major below:
+You can review the Transfer Admission Guidelines for each Rausser College major below:

 - Conservation and Resource Studies Transfer Admission Guidelines